petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 Moreover, the standard 30 frames per second of video is often more than necessary to capture what needs to be seen - good coverage of each point on the terrain from a few different viewpoints.

 However there are a few advantages to video.
-For one - motion can be a powerful cue the subject is conscious and able to move.
+For one - motion can be a powerful cue when the subject is conscious and able to move.
 They may be walking or waving in response to the sound of the drone.
 This is especially important when the colours that the person is wearing are similar to the colours of the surrounding terrain.

 A second advantage of video comes when flying over forest or dense foliage.
 In these cases, you often get only very brief glimpses of things under the tree canopy.
-With video, you are much more likely to capture these fleeting glimpses than with a series of images.
+With video, you are much more likely to capture these fleeting glimpses than with a series of images spaced several seconds apart.